VALIDproject/mtdb2/README.md

 money spent by governmental organizations on media companies.
 This data can be explored as a multimodal dynamic network.
 Existing web projects already present solutions to visualize the dataset, but to analyse the data further a user needs more interaction methods.
-I implemented a task-tailored dashboard with multiple connected views, which implements brushing and linking to enable the user to analyse the dataset in an easy to use matter.
+This project implements a task-tailored dashboard with multiple connected views, which implements brushing and linking to enable the user to analyse the dataset in an easy to use matter.